MichaelCurrin/learn-to-code/en/topics/scripting_languages/Python/README.md

             * [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension - this is VS Code's most popular extension overall by number of installs.
 You can't do much without this.
 See features below:
                 > ...
 IntelliSense, linting, debugging, code navigation, code formatting, Jupyter notebook support, refactoring, variable explorer, test explorer, snippets
             * [PyLance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) extension - I haven't used this yet but this adds extra help.
 It claims to "supercharge your Python IntelliSense experience with rich type information".
-        * Setup your user-level config.
+        * Setup your user-level settings file - this applies to all projects and can be overridden with per-project settings.
+For example change formatting and linting settings.
         * Setup files in each project.
-            - Create `.vscode/settings.json` in your project, with environments and other settings.
-See this template [settings.json](https://github.com/MichaelCurrin/py-project-template/blob/master/.vscode/settings.json file).
+            - Create workspace-specific settings file in your project as `.vscode/settings.json`.
+See this template [settings.json](https://github.com/MichaelCurrin/py-project-template/blob/master/.vscode/settings.json) file.
 Note that this should be done per-project.
             - A dotenv file - use this to add your app folder and virtual environment folder to the `PYTHONPATH` value.
 Otherwise VS Code will complain that it cannot do imports when it is checking a file.
-See example [.env](https://github.com/MichaelCurrin/py-project-template/blob/master/.env) file.
+See this template [.env](https://github.com/MichaelCurrin/py-project-template/blob/master/.env) file.
+Unfortunately, this value does not seem to be possible to set in `settings.json` so you must create a separate `.env` file of just one line.
     * There is only a free version of this.
 It is open source and by MicroSoft.
     * [Download page](https://code.visualstudio.com/)
     * Read this guide for [Getting Started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial)